The financial aid application process runs concurrently with the admission process, but there are forms to complete and deadlines to keep in mind.

-The majority of financial aid awarded by Grinnell is in the form of institutional grant assistance, such as the Grinnell Grant.
+The majority of financial aid provided by Grinnell is in the form of institutional grant assistance.
 To apply for institutional financial aid, complete the CSS Profile and additional forms as requested.

 To apply for federal and state financial aid, complete the Free Application for Federal Student Aid (FAFSA).

 Applicants completing only the FAFSA will be considered for the following types of financial aid: